 We monitor My Health Record regularly to maintain this accessibility standard.
 If you have any issues using your record, you can contact us.

 Current accessibility status

 Not every function in My Health Record is WCAG 2.0 AA compliant yet.
 This is because My Health Record stores third party content, including information added by healthcare providers that does not meet accessibility standards.

 Functions that don’t currently meet accessibility standards:

 Clinical documents in PDF format: Healthcare providers upload some clinical documents in PDF format.
 If the PDF’s accessibility settings are not correct when the document is uploaded, they won’t be accessible to keyboard navigation or screen reader users.
 These users will not be able to access or interact with information within these PDFs.

-NOTE: While other operating systems, web browsers and combinations may work when accessing the My Health Record system, testing has been performed using Google Chrome and Windows 10 using Job Access With Speech (JAWS) Screen Reader (v2020.2008).
+NOTE: While other operating systems, web browsers and combinations may work when accessing the My Health Record system, testing has been performed using Google Chrome and Windows 11 using Job Access with Speech (JAWS) Screen Reader (v2023).